Cryptocurrency Regulation in Poland

 Warsaw 38,036,118 PLN $19,023

-In spite of the popularity of cryptocurrencies and consequent regulatory issues, Poland remains a relatively relaxed jurisdiction for cryptocurrency businesses as crypto-specific regulatory developments are slowly emerging at the national level, mostly due to the EU regulatory framework that applies across the member states.
+In spite of such popularity and an avalanche of consequent regulatory problems, Poland remains a pretty relaxed jurisdiction for crypto businesses since crypto-specific regulatory developments are gradually emerging at the national level, mostly because of the EU regulatory framework applicable across its member states.

 New EU Rules Applicable to Poland